Hardcore Justice (2021): Storylines

-On the March 23 episode of Impact, Eddie Edwards kicked The Good Brothers (Doc Gallows and Karl Anderson) out of the locker room, seeing how their friendship with AEW World Champion Kenny Omega, did not make them "one of the boys".
+On the March 23 episode of Impact!, Eddie Edwards kicked The Good Brothers (Doc Gallows and Karl Anderson) out of the locker room, seeing how their friendship with AEW World Champion Kenny Omega, did not make them "one of the boys".
 Just as they were about to leave, they encountered Decay (Black Taurus and Crazzy Steve), who mocked how The Good Brothers lost both their tag team titles and the respect of the locker room.
-On the April 8 episode of Impact, a match between Black Taurus and Doc Gallows was scheduled for Hardcore Justice.
+On the April 8 episode of Impact!, a match between Black Taurus and Doc Gallows was scheduled for Hardcore Justice.

-It was announced that Hardcore Justice will also play host to a BlindGames match between Jake Something and Brian Myers.
+It was announced that Hardcore Justice will also play host to a Hardcore Blindfold match between Jake Something and Brian Myers.
 Myers has been wearing an eyepatch since January after a match with Fallah Bahh, saw him being "poked" in the eye.
-On the April 8 episode of Impact, Myers attacked both Something and old friend-turned-enemy Matt Cardona, where he accepted Cardona's offer for a match at Rebellion, but not before pushing Something into the steel steps, which had clipped his eye.
-The BlindGames match, essentially a blindfold match with hardcore rules, was scheduled not long after.
+On the April 8 episode of Impact!, Myers attacked both Something and old friend-turned-enemy Matt Cardona, where he accepted Cardona's offer for a match at Rebellion, but not before pushing Something into the steel steps, which had clipped his eye.
+The Hardcore Blindfold match, essentially a blindfold match with hardcore rules, was scheduled not long after.

-On the April 8 episode of Impact, Tommy Dreamer booked an eight-man tag team Hardcore War featuring himself and three men of his choosing (revealed as Eddie Edwards, Willie Mack, and Impact World Champion Rich Swann, before Dreamer would be attacked and replaced with Trey Miguel) against Violent By Design (Eric Young, Deaner, Joe Doering, and Rhino).
-The rules of Hardcore War are as follow:
+On the April 8 episode of Impact!, Tommy Dreamer booked an eight-man tag team Hardcore War featuring himself and three men of his choosing (revealed as Eddie Edwards, Willie Mack, and Impact World Champion Rich Swann) against Violent By Design (Eric Young, Deaner, Joe Doering, and Rhino).
+The rules of Hardcore War are as follows: